Hari Kishan Talwar

-Hari Kishan Talwar (2 January 1908 — 9 June 1931) was an Indian revolutionary from North-West Frontier Province.
+Hari Kishan Talwar (2 January 1908 – 9 June 1931) was an Indian revolutionary from North-West Frontier Province.
 He is known mainly for his attempt to assassinate the Governor of Punjab, Sir Geoffrey de Montmorency.
-He was a young disciple of martyr Bhagat Singh.
-On 9 June 1931, he ascended to the gallows in Mianwali Jail with a defiant smile on his lips.
+He was a young disciple of Bhagat Singh.
+He was hanged on 9 June 1931 in Mianwali Jail.

 Early life and family

 Hari Kishan was born on 2 January 1908.
 He hailed from the small feudal village of Jalandhar in Mardan district of North-West Frontier Province.
-He inherited his love for freedom from his father, Lala Gurudas Mal, a hunter by himself.
-He trained his son in marksmanship.
-Hari Kishan's mother name was Shrimati Mathura devi.
-He instilled in his children a hatred against foreign rule and all the atrocital policies of the white rulers There was thunder in the air and the country's youth was afire with revolutionary thoughts.
+He inherited his love for freedom from his father, Lala Gurudas Mal, a hunter who trained his son in marksmanship.
+Hari Kishan's mother name was Mathura.
+He instilled in his children a hatred against foreign rule and all the atrocital policies of the white rulers.
+There was thunder in the air, and the country's youth was afire with revolutionary thoughts.

 Young Hari Kishan followed Bhagat Singh and others in Lahore conspiracy case and Ram Prasad Bismil and Ashfaqulla Khan in Kakori conspiracy case.
 The court statements of Bhagat Singh made a great impact on mind.
-He became convinced that only a revolution brought about by brave self sacrificing youth could wrest independence from the mighty British Empire.
+He became convinced that only a revolution brought about by brave self sacrificing youth could wrest independence from the British Empire.
 He felt that he could not remain aloof while the country's manhood was being put to test.

 Hari Kishan had two elder brothers Bhagat Ram Talwar and Kishori Lal Talwar and two younger brothers Jamna Das Talwar and Anant Ram Talwar.
 The entire Talwar family were devoted followers of Khudai Khidmatgar led by Badshah Khan and Frontier Gandhi.